 If your case is complex and goes on for several days/weeks, I may seek (at an additional cost) to have a litigation assistant also attend Court to assist me.
 That will always be agreed in advance.

 The cost for me to prepare a SIMPLE CIVIL case, starts at £750, (excluding VAT), which includes a full phone, video, or face to face consultation, the drafting of any statements, and corresponding with the other side.
 It does not include paying for any expert report or any transcripts.
 It also does not include any court fees which you will have to pay, or ancillary costs e.g. postage, and if I have to prepare a bundle for the court and the other side in the proceedings which has more than 50 pages, I will have to charge you for ink consumables.

 As an estimate: for John to prepare a SIMPLE CIVIL case and then ATTEND a 1/2 day court hearing, your fees will be £1,300, (excluding VAT).

 I have fixed fees on my website for me to represent you at a CRIMINAL TRIAL – CLICK HERE

 There are many reasons why you may seek to pay privately for representation at a CRIMINAL TRIAL:

 i) you may not rate the local firm in your area who hold the legal aid contract;

-ii) the firm of solicitors who have the legal aid contract say they only use specific Barristers and they will not use one that has been recommended to you;
+ii) the firm of solicitors who have the legal aid contract say they only use in house lawyers for their trials and they will not use one that has been recommended to you;

-iii) you are not able to speak directly to your Barrister as often as you request;
+iii) you are not able to speak directly to your trial lawyer as often as you request;

 iv) you have not been told who is to be your Barrister at trial as you have seen several different ones as the case progresses;